i-dot-ai/scout/README.md

 - `poetry run pytest tests/test_create_db.py` (can be run without resetting DB)

 The tests should be run from the root folder.

+You can reset your local database after running tests with `make reset-local-db`.

 Changing the document count or contents will cause the tests to fail.